chazzka/clanekcathedral/clanek.md

 #### OneClass SVM
 OneClass SVM was first introduced by Schölkopf, Bernhard, et al. in (1).
+One-class SVM is an unsupervised algorithm that learns a decision function for novelty detection: classifying new data as similar or different to the training set.

 #### Local outlier factor
 Tady vysvětli jak funguje